Already have an account?

 Last but not least, are you completely positive that all of the experiences are EQUALLY important?
 Important for what and who?
 I am sure all of your work experience is important, but do not forget that your CV is an instrument to get you a specific job, not just any job.

 Even though it might be difficult, answer this: are all the experiences I had relevant for the job I want to apply to?
+It is an especially important issue when dealing with having experience in various industries.
 I have numerous examples in mind of overwhelmingly long CVs, starting with summer internships and student jobs.
 Your professional path can be detailed during a 1:1 dialogue, your CV does not have to do all the talking.

-I will end this with the original advice: be happy that you have so much to write about, stay positive, but re-read your CV and edit it like a true storyteller.
+I will end this article with the original piece of advice: be happy that you have so much to write about, stay positive, but re-read your CV and edit it like a true storyteller.
 Best of luck!

 Are you a recent graduate or looking for a change in career?
 Take a look at How to find an internship & some reasons why it can be great for your career!